karthikv/my-style/README.md

 # My Style
-My Style is a Google Chrome extension that allows you to insert custom CSS into pages, immediately see its visual effects, and have that CSS persist for future visits.
+My Style is a Google Chrome extension that allows you to insert custom CSS into pages, immediately see the visual results, and have that CSS persist for future visits.

 ## Usage